On this page

 Make your freelance work as good as possible

-If your work is shoddy, people won’t continue to use you, and worse yet, your reputation will go downhill.
+This should go without saying, but your best spokesman is your product.
+If your work is shoddy, people won’t continue to use you, and worse yet, your reputation will go downhill.- Be sure to do you utmost best on every assignment

 - Check your work over for mistakes